Why Lurie Children's is the Right Choice for Your Child's Heart Transplant

 Lurie Children’s has a dedicated pediatric heart transplant program with a team of over 40 experienced transplant surgeons, cardiologists and support staff with specialized education or training in working with children.

 Unlike most other heart transplant hospitals, Lurie Children’s offers complex treatments including transplanting highly sensitized patients, patients with complex congenital heart defects and children with multi-organ failure or comorbidities.
-Our team also offers re-transplant in patients who develop transplant coronary artery disease and operations on patients with artificial hearts or other types of mechanical support.
+Our team also offers re-transplantation for patients who develop transplant coronary artery disease and operations on patients with artificial hearts or other types of mechanical support.

 For critically ill children, Lurie Children’s experts in extracorporeal membrane oxygenation, or ECMO, have been providing support for patients with heart and lung failure since 1986.